Convex valuations, from Whitney to Nash: Introduction and results

 where $\nc(A)$ is the conormal cycle of $A \in \mathcal{P}(M)$ (see, e.g., \cite{Zaehle1986}), which is a Lipschitz submanifold of the cosphere bundle $\mathbb P_M=\mathbb P_+(T^*M)$ of $M$, and $\omega \in \Omega^{n-1}(\mathbb P_M)$ and $\theta \in \Omega^n(M)$ are differential forms.
 The space of smooth valuations on $M$ is denoted by $\mathcal{V}^\infty(M)$.
 When $M=V$ is a linear space, then the subspace of translation-invariant valuations, denoted by $\Val^\infty(V)$, coincides with the space of smooth vectors of the $\GL(V)$-representation on $\Val(V)$, the space of continuous, translation-invariant valuations on $V$.
 Moreover, by a theorem of McMullen \cite{McMullen1977}, the space $\Val^\infty(V)$ is graded by the degree of homogeneity, defining the subspaces $\Val_k^\infty(V)$ of $k$-homogeneous valuations, $k=0, \dots, \dim V$.
 This grading can be further refined by parity.
 We denote by $\Val_k^{\pm, \infty}(V)$ the even/odd valuations, and similarly for $\Val(V)$.
 See Section~\ref{sec:bgval} for more background on valuations.

-The most important examples of valuations on Riemannian manifolds are the \emph{intrinsic volumes}, which extend the notion of intrinsic volumes on Euclidean space.
-Defined by integrals of certain invariant polynomials of the curvature tensor (the so-called Lipschitz-Killing curvatures), they appear as coefficients in Weyl's famous tube formula~\cite{Weyl1939}.
-More precisely, suppose that $M$ is a compact Riemannian manifold and use Nash's embedding theorem~\cite{Nash1956} to find an isometric embedding $e: M \hookrightarrow \R^N$.
-Weyl proved that the volume of the $r$-tube around $e(M)$ is a polynomial in $r > 0$ (for small values of $r$), while the coefficients, appropriately normalized, do not depend on the embedding.
-This fact, referred to as the \emph{Weyl principle}, provides motivation and an alternative description of the intrinsic volumes, namely as restrictions of the intrinsic volumes on $\R^N$ with respect to any isometric embedding.
-This conceptually simple description also allows transferring linear methods, such as Crofton formulas, from Euclidean space.
-Recently, generalizations of the Weyl principle were considered for contact~\cite{Faifman_contact}, Pseudo-Riemannian~\cite{Bernig2022b,Bernig2021b}, Finsler~\cite{Faifman2021} and K\"ahler manifolds~\cite{Bernig2022}.
+The most important examples of valuations on a Riemannian manifold $M$ are the \emph{intrinsic volumes}, which extend the notion of intrinsic volumes on Euclidean space.
+Defined by integrals of certain invariant polynomials of the curvature tensor (the so-called Lipschitz-Killing curvatures), they appear as coefficients in Weyl's famous tube formula.
+Alternatively, they can be obtained as restrictions of the intrinsic volumes of $\R^N$ to $M$ by any isometric embedding, where it was Weyl's observation~\cite{Weyl1939}, now generally referred to as Weyl's principle, that the restrictions are independent of the embedding.
+This conceptually simple description allows transferring linear tools, such as Crofton formulas, from Euclidean space.
+Recently, generalizations of the Weyl principle were considered for contact~\cite{Faifman_contact}, pseudo-Riemannian~\cite{Bernig2022b,Bernig2021b}, Finsler~\cite{Faifman2021} and K\"ahler manifolds~\cite{Bernig2022}.